Triple P Online

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to examine the extent to which a wide range of child, parent, family, and program-related factors predicted child behavior and parenting outcomes after participation in an 8-session online version of the Triple P–Positive Parenting Program (now called Triple P Online [TPOL]).
-Participants were randomly assigned to receive TPOL (n=97) or the Every Parent’s Workbook (n=96).
+The purpose of the study was to examine the extent to which a wide range of child, parent, family, and program-related factors predicted child behavior and parenting outcomes after participation in an 8-session online version of the Triple P–Positive Parenting Program [now called Triple P Online].
+Participants were randomly assigned to receive Triple P Online or the Every Parent’s Workbook.
 Measures utilized include the Family Background Questionnaire (FBQ), the Eyberg Child Behavior Inventory (ECBI), the Child Abuse Potential Inventory (Brief CAP), the Parenting Scale (PS), the Parenting Tasks Checklist (PTC), the Depression Anxiety Stress Scales (DASS-21), the Parental Anger Inventory (PAI), and the Parent Problem Checklist (PPC).
-Results indicate for both mothers and fathers, poorer child behavior outcomes at postintervention were predicted by the number of sessions of the TPOL completed by the family.
+Results indicate that for both mothers and fathers, poorer child behavior outcomes at postintervention were predicted by the number of sessions of Triple P Online completed by the family.
 For mothers, postintervention child behavior was also predicted by the quality of the mother–child relationship at baseline; for fathers, baseline child behavior severity was an additional predictor.
 Mothers’ postintervention ineffective parenting was predicted by session completion and preintervention levels of ineffective parenting, whereas the only predictor of fathers’ ineffective parenting at postintervention was preintervention levels of ineffective parenting.
-Socioeconomic risk, parental adjustment, and father participation in the TPOL were not significant predictors of mother- or father-reported treatment outcomes.
-Limitations include small sample size; study focused on the TPOL participants only; limited in cultural and ethnic diversity and mostly comprised well-educated parents; parents self-referred from the community rather than being clinic-referred; children displayed clinically elevated but not formally diagnosed disruptive behavior problems; and lack of follow-up.
+Socioeconomic risk, parental adjustment, and father participation in the Triple P Online were not significant predictors of mother- or father-reported treatment outcomes.
+Limitations include small sample size, the study focused on Triple P Online participants only, there was limited cultural and ethnic diversity of participants and mostly comprised of well-educated parents, parents self-referred from the community rather than being clinic-referred, children displayed clinically elevated but not formally diagnosed disruptive behavior problems, and lack of follow-up

 Length of controlled postintervention follow-up: None.